The Safe Guide to Heel Pain Save yourself money & pain- Stop self-diagnosing your sore heel

 Why Do I have a Sore Heel

 Heel Pain can be from a number of many causes and we will break them down into two main areas.
-A sore heel from a systemic (Body-wide) condition or from a Local condition.
-Heel pain from a local condition is more common but we shouldn’t forget about the more rarer systemic conditions because it can save a lot of pain and suffering if we head done the right path sooner than later.
+A sore heel from a Body wide (systemic) condition or from a Local (heel) condition.
+Heel pain from a local condition is more common but we shouldn’t forget about the more rarer body wide (systemic) conditions because it can save a lot of pain and suffering if we head done the right path sooner than later.

-This is not a complete list of conditions that cause heel pain but we have to start somewhere.
+This is not a complete list of conditions that cause sore heels but we have to start somewhere.

 - Inflammatory disease